 How It Works

-The J-Frame is Hoka's original, innovative take on stability.
-Imagine a letter "J" made of a firmer, denser EVA foam.
+The J-Frame is Hoka's original take on stability.
+Picture a letter "J" made of firmer, denser EVA foam.

 This "J" starts on the outside (lateral) edge of your heel, wraps around the back, and then extends all the way along the inner (medial) side of your foot, right up toward your big toe.

 It doesn't act like a rigid post.
-Instead, it works as a supportive "wall" or "bumper".
-When your foot tries to roll inward (overpronate), it meets this firmer J-Frame, which gently guides it back to a more neutral position.
-It's stability that guides rather than forces.
+Instead, it works more like a supportive "wall" or "bumper."
+When your foot tries to roll inward (overpronate), it meets that firmer J-Frame, which nudges you back toward neutral.
+It guides rather than forces.

 Ride Feel & Models

-Because the J-Frame is made of firmer foam, it creates a more controlled, secure, and slightly firmer ride, especially on the inside of the foot.
-It's not harsh, but you can feel the support.
+Because the J-Frame uses firmer foam, the ride feels more controlled, secure, and slightly firmer, especially on the inside of the foot.
+It's not harsh, but you'll notice the support.

-The flagship model using this technology is the Hoka Arahi series (like the Arahi 6 and Arahi 7).
-It's best for runners who need mild-to-moderate stability and prefer a ride that feels a bit more responsive and connected to the ground, rather than bottomless-ly soft.
+The flagship model using this tech is the Hoka Arahi series (like the Arahi 6 and Arahi 7).
+It's best for runners who need mild-to-moderate stability and prefer a ride that feels more responsive and connected to the ground, instead of bottomless-ly soft.

 Understanding the Hoka H-Frame